mrfanuel/mrfanuel.github.io/index.md

 I defended my PhD in theoretical physics under the supervision of [Jan Govaerts](https://cp3.irmp.ucl.ac.be/public/member/17) in the Research Institute in Mathematics and Physics of UCLouvain.
 My master degree in Physics was obtained in the same institute.

 ## Latest news
-* Coming soon: new preprint **Sparsification of the regularized magnetic Laplacian with multi-type spanning forests** with R. Bardenet.
+* New preprint [Sparsification of the regularized magnetic Laplacian with multi-type spanning forests](http://arxiv.org/abs/2208.14797) with R. Bardenet; see also the [Julia code.](https://github.com/For-a-few-DPPs-more/MagneticLaplacianSparsifier.jl)
 * Poster presentation at [Determinantal and permanantal point processes, quantum physics, and signal processing](https://indico.in2p3.fr/event/25182/) ENS Lyon, June 2022 (Lyon, France).
 * Seminar (50 min.) at Université de Nantes, Laboratoire de mathématiques Jean Leray, November 30, 2021 (Nantes, France).
 * Paper accepted at **NeurIPS 2021** [openreview](https://openreview.net/forum?id=MGHO3xLMohC).